InfosecEducationFoundation/InfosecEducationFoundation.github.io/index.md

 All campers must vacate the campground by noon on the 25th.<br />
 <br />

 Talks will be held in the afternoon of Saturday, August 24th, in the restored barn on the Tolt MacDonald campground site.
-The barn has power and picnic tables, and we anticipate proving a way to display slides.
-The morning of Saturday, August 24th, from 10 AM - 1 PM will have workshops, picnicing, and other fun events.
+The barn has power and picnic tables, and we anticipate providing a way to display slides.
+The morning of Saturday, August 24th, from 10 AM - 1 PM will have workshops, picnicking, and other fun events.
 If you have an idea, please fill out the ["Call for Ideas"](https://docs.google.com/document/d/1dqYS2rRKasEcbDTbh8jm4apKMI6CqNRo0nWBthxKWEU/edit?usp=sharing) and let us know what you'd like to see!<br />

 ## Camping Information